-It is also recommended that UTIs generated by one of the parties in the absence of an FMI should be in a format that accommodates the simplest written medium of communication.
-This includes fax messages but.
-Best practice in sharing UTIs and related data in the absence of an FMI is to use a digital medium of communication that avoids the needhaving to manually key the UTI data into the recipient's records and has a structure that is easily interpreted, including facilitates the automation of the required workflows.
+Best practice in sharing UTIs and related data in the absence of an FMI is to use a digital medium of communication that avoids having to manually key the data into the recipient's records and facilitates the automation of the required workflows.
 However, some parties currently rely on manual processes and faxes.
 It is recommended therefore that UTIs and related data generated by one of the parties in the absence of an FMI should be in a message format that can be used both in automated workflows and manual workflows using faxes.
-To accommodate the latter, parties should be able to be able to share UTIs and related data using delimited text files (text files with lines of data separated by a delimiter such as a comma punctuation marks or tab) in order to maximise the ability of parties to efficiently ingest the data. tabs).
+To accommodate the latter, parties should be able to be able to share UTIs and related data using delimited text files (text files with lines of data separated by punctuation marks or tabs).

 Efficient sharing of UTIs and related data requires by a common format for messages.
-It is recommended that parties use the XML schema that has been constructed by a working group co-ordinated by PwC.
+It is recommended that parties use the XML schema that has been constructed by a working group coordinated by PwC.
 This is consistent with ISO 15022 and 20022 although it is not an ISO-recognized schema.
-The schema can be downloaded here.
+The schema are available to ICMA members here.
 It can be read in any simple text editor or web browser and text delimited files can be generated using most XML editors.
-As an alternative, parties can use a CSV file template, which can be downloaded here.
+As an alternative, parties can use a CSV file template, which is available here (ICMA members log-in required).
 The schema and examples of the XML and CSV messages that it generates are provided in Annex V to these Recommendations.
 Note that both the XML schema and the CSV template covers securities lending and so include the minimum fields added by ISLA.
 In addition, the XML schema incorporates the data field format rules of SFTR but not its validation rules.